Video Transcript

 1. A 25 minute intro call.
 This call is with the person in charge of increasing retention (most likely it’s you if you’re reading this 😉).

 2. A 60 minute call with all key decision makers.
-If the decision makers can’t attend the call, the sales process is put on hold until they can attend.
+If the decision makers can’t attend the call, the sales process is put on hold until they can.
+(See the next question below for more details for the reasons why we do this.)

-3. A 60 minute proposal meeting.
-We’ll show you how we propose to increase your customer retention.
+3. A 60 minute proposal meeting & discussion.
+We’ll show you how we propose to increase your customer retention and discuss the best options for you.